-It was our basic presumption that a person's understanding of the other's thinking should be experiential.
+It was our basic postulate that a person's understanding of the other's thinking should be experiential.
 We introduced role-switching so that person i could experience and obtain an experiential understanding of the other's thinking.
 In our exploration of a person's transpersonal understanding of the other, we have taken several steps exemplified by various postulates.
 We postulated in TP1 (projection of self) and TP2 (experiential reason to believe) that each person projects his own experiences onto the other provided he has experiential reason to believe the other has had the same experience.
-These postulates were summarized in the requirement that both $(s_a, s_b) \in D{ir}$ and $(s_a, s_b) \in D{ir}$ in the definition of $h_r^{ij}(s_a, s_b)$ in (3.2) of i's tp-understanding.
+These postulates were summarized in the requirement that both $(s_a, s_b) \in D{ir}$ and $(s_a, s_b) \in D{ir}$ in the definition of $h_r^{ij}(s_a, s_b)$ in (3.2).
 This will be discussed below more.

-By such a requirement, the complete transpersonal understanding of the other's thinking requires reciprocity in role-switching.
+The transpersonal understanding of the other's thinking requires reciprocity in roleswitching.
 With such reciprocity, it became natural to consider the frequency weighted payoff of a person across roles.
-Correspondingly, we developed the concept of an i.c.equilibrium to capture the notion of equilibrium (or stability) within such a framework.
+Correspondingly, we developed the concept of an i.c.equilibrium within such a framework.

 Nevertheless, with different degrees of reciprocity, we have many cases for the domains of accumulation generated, some of which were well suited for cooperation, and others not.
-The reciprocal active-passive domain was shown to be well suited for cooperation to emerge in an i.c.equilibrium (Theorem 6.2).
-On the other hand, the nonreciprocal and reciprocal active domains generate only non-cooperative Nash equilibria as i.c.equilibria (Theorems 5.2 and 5.3).
+The reciprocal active-passive domain was shown to be well suited for cooperation to emerge in an i.c.equilibrium (Theorem 6.1).
+On the other hand, the nonreciprocal and reciprocal active domains generate only non-cooperative Nash equilibria as i.c.equilibria (Theorem 5.2).
 In this paper, we pursued only a few cases to express the main thrust of the arguments about the potential for the emergence of cooperation.

-In Section 7, we discussed the consistency of our theory with experimental results from the prisoner's dilemma, ultimatum, and dictator games.
+In Section 7, we discussed the coherency of our theory with experimental results from the prisoner's dilemma, ultimatum, and dictator games.
 We also proposed some alternative experimental designs to test the relevance of role-switching for behavior in experiments, which will serve a connection to experimental/behavioral economics/game theory (cf., Camerer [3]).

 Section 8 gave external conditions for the internal reciprocity which was at the heart of the emergence of cooperation in our theory.
-This exploration showed that in addition to reciprocal role-switching, the same trials by both persons, and equal and broad sensitivities were sufficient (Theorem 8.2) to generate the equivalent understandings that are fertile grounds for cooperation (Theorem 6.2).
+This exploration showed that in addition to reciprocal role-switching, the same trials by both persons, and equal and broad sensitivities were sufficient (Theorem 8.2) to generate the equivalent understandings that are fertile grounds for cooperation.